 General Responsibility Auxiliary drains shall be inspected as required to prevent freezing.
 Weekly Except for electrically supervised valves, all valves controlling water supplies to sprinklers and alarm connections shall be checked weekly to ensure that they are sealed or locked in the open position.
 Water supply pressure and system air or water pressure shall be checked weekly by using gauges to ensure that the system is maintained at the required operating pressure.
-Monthly On all sprinkler systems, an alarm test, using the alarm test connection located at the sprinkler valve, shall be performed monthly.
-I Quarterly All transmitters and water flow devices shall be tested at quarterly intervals.
+Monthly On all sprinkler systems, an alarm test, using the alarm test connection located at the sprinkler valve, shall be performed monthly. i Quarterly All transmitters and water flow devices shall be tested at quarterly intervals.
 Fire Department connections Six Months Gate-valve supervisory switches and other sprinkler system supervisory devices shall be tested at six month intervals.

 Yearly Responsibility Exposed sprinkler piping hangers shall be checked yearly to ensure that they are kept in good repair.
 Sprinkler heads shall be checked at least once per year to ensure that they are kept in good repair.
 Sprinkler heads shall be checked at least once per year to ensure that they are free from damage, corrosion, grease, dust, paint, or whitewash.
 They shall be replaced where necessary as a result of such conditions.
 On wet sprinkler systems, water-flow alarm test using the most hydraulically remote test connection, shall be performed annually.
 Sprinkler system water pressure shall be tested annually or after any sprinkler system control valve has been operated, with the main drain valve fully open, to ensure that there are no obstructions or deterioration of the main water supply.
 Plugs or caps on Fire Department connections shall be removed annually and the threads inspected of wear, rust or obstruction.
 Re-secure plugs or caps, wrench tight.
 If plugs or caps are missing, examine the Fire Department connection for obstructions, back flush if necessary and replace plugs or caps.
-A copy of the annual inspections report shall be sent to the Fire Prevention and Life Safety Division within thirty (30) days of the inspection.
-A copy of the annual inspection report shall be sent to the Fire Prevention and Life Safety Division within thirty (30) days of inspection.
+A copy of the annual inspection report shall be sent to the Fire Prevention and Life Safety Division within thirty (30) days of the inspection.